khimaros/ambit/docs/CONFIG.md

 environment: `AMBIT_VALUE` set to the current component value.

+other environment variables are passed through unmodified.

+argv will substitute any instance of `%AMBIT_VALUE%` with the current value.

 Anything printed to stdout will be displayed to the device screen.

+Could be combined with something lik https://github.com/mel00010/OmniPause for system wide media control.

 ##### cycleMapping